 Morning Meeting Questions for Elementary Grades

-We didn’t come up with 20 ideas, or 50 ideas, or even 105 morning meeting sharing ideas.
-We put our teacher brains to work and came up with 180 different morning meeting greeting ideas and discussion prompts, one for each day of the school year!
+We didn’t come up with 20 ideas, 50 ideas, or even 105 morning meetings sharing ideas.
+We put our teacher brains to work and created 180 different morning meeting greeting ideas and discussion prompts, one for each day of the school year!

 Daily Morning Meeting Questions for Kids

-- Mindset Monday – These morning meeting prompts promote growth mindset and goal setting.
+- Mindset Monday – These morning meeting prompts promote a growth mindset and goal setting.

 - Talkative Tuesday- These daily prompts encourage students to learn more about each other through talking about things they love and have in common.

 - Wacky Wednesday – Each of these fun morning meeting questions encourages students to use their imagination and verbal skills to engage in conversation.

 - Thoughtful Thursday – These conversations encourage deep thinking and reflection.